hibbitts-design/hibbitts-design-org-learn/pages/08.gitlab-githubdesktop/02.setup-a-gitlab-reop/docs.md

 #### 3. Quit GitHub Desktop

-On the Mac, due to an issue with the current version of GitHub Desktop (v.222), you must re-launch and then quit the app once again before continuing.
+On Mac, due to an issue with the current version of GitHub Desktop (v.222), you must re-launch and then quit the app once again before continuing.

 #### 4. Delete Local Repository Folder